USEPA/WNTR/documentation/waterquality.rst

 Water quality scenarios are defined using the class :meth:`~wntr.scenario.water_quality.Waterquality`.
 This class stores information on the water quality type and injection.
+Note that water quality sources defined in the [SOURCES] section of the EPANET INP file will also be simulated.
+Reaction parameters in the EPANET INP file will also be applied.
 EPANET supports water quality simulation to track chemical concentration, water age, and tracer percent.

 The example **water_quality_simulation.py** can be used to run water quality simulations and plot results.

 The following code can be used to run a hydraulic and water quality simulation,